rojtekin/TDA-367-projektgrupp-14/README.md

 ## Description
-A top-down 2D survival application in which you defend yourself against attacking monsters.
+A top-down 2D rogue-like survival game in which you defend yourself against attacking monsters.

 ## File Structure
 Path                                    | Comment